 MEDALS AND AWARDS

 Most individuals who served during the war were awarded a service medal.
 An index to awards appears in the TNA WO 372 series.

-Awards were given for specific acts of gallantry or for general meritorious service.
+Awards were also given for specific acts of gallantry or for general meritorious service.
 Awards were published in the London Gazette (see below) along with details of the act of gallantry, where applicable.

-This is the complete (as at March 2014) WO 372 index to Medal card entries in the National Archives, as far as it relates to individuals who served with the RFC and RAF, and enhanced by the creation of an 'initials' field.
+This is the complete (as at March 2014) WO 372 index to Medal card entries in the National Archives, as far as it relates to individuals who served with the RFC and Army, and enhanced by the creation of an 'initials' field.

 WO 372 index (version 3 January 2015)

 Rank and file who transferred to the newly formed Royal Air Force on 1st April 1918 were listed on the RAF Muster Roll.

 The Muster Roll has been digitized by the RAF Museum and is available here

 The National Archives only have limited information on Prisoners of War, but a few interviews with repatriated prisoners are available.

 Cox & Co, who acted as agents for many officers, produced a book listing Officers who had been taken PoW (although the book contains errors).